Interested in becoming a guide or assistant guide at The Studio®? If so, please email Tiffany Cortright at BusinessDirector@StudioPrep.org.

 Co-Founder

-Professionally, Heath is an entrepreneurial executive with experience founding start-ups, creating and expanding new businesses, and leading a Fortune 500 enterprise.
+Professionally, Heath was an entrepreneurial executive with experience founding start-ups, creating and expanding new businesses, and leading a Fortune 500 enterprise.

 Previously, Heath served as CEO at Tampa-based WellCare (NYSE:WCG) in 2008 and 2009, where the team stabilized the $6.8 billion, Fortune 500 health insurer while it resolved a federal investigation concurrent with the 2008 credit-market crisis and 2009 turmoil of health reform.
 He returned to the company after retiring and spending a year in Spain with his family.
 Before that time, he led a team in the successful launch of a $950 mm prescription drug division and oversaw marketing and sales during the LBO, IPO, and rapid expansion of the company.